Constant Weighted Maximin Share Approximations for Chores: Definitions and Technical Overview

 \subsection{Solution Concepts}

 We are interested in the setting when agents are asymmetric.
 Formally, each agent $a_i$ has a weight $0<w_i <1$, representing her share in completing all items.
 Assume $w_1\ge w_2\ge \cdots \ge w_n$.
-For simplicity, we normalize the agents' weights such that $\sum_{i=1}^n w_i = 1$ in the algorithms.
+For simplicity, we normalize the agents' weights such that $\sum_{i=1}^n w_i = 1$.
 Letting $\fv = (v_{1},\ldots,v_{n})$ and $\fw = (w_{1},\ldots,w_{n})$, a chore allocation instance is represented by $\cI=(\cN,\cM,\fw,\fv)$.
 The items are expected to be allocated in a way that respects the agents' weights.
-Formally, an allocation $(A_1,\ldots,A_n)$ is proportionally (PROP) fair if $v_i(A_i) \le w_i\cdot v_i(\cM)$ every agent $a_i$.
-However, achieving PROP is often impossible; for example, if a single item with non-zero cost must be allocated between two agents, whichever agent receives the item, the allocation will not be proportional for her.
-Given that items may be indivisible, the fairest allocation -- one that is as proportional to the agents' weights as possible -- for agent $a_i$ is the one that minimizes the maximum ratio (aka unfairness ratio) of excess across all agents, i.e.,
+Formally, an allocation $(A_1,\ldots,A_n)$ is proportionally (PROP) fair if $v_i(A_i) \le w_i\cdot v_i(\cM)$ {for every} agent $a_i$.
+However, achieving PROP is often impossible; for example, if a single item with non-zero cost must be allocated between two agents, whichever agent receives the item, the allocation will not be PROP for her.
+Given that items may be indivisible, the fairest allocation -- one that is as proportional to the agents' weights as possible -- for agent $a_i$ is the one that minimizes the maximum ratio ({also called the unfairness ratio}) of excess across all agents, i.e.,